 If your guests are traveling from farther away to attend your wedding, chances are they will extend their trip to explore the city.
 It’s a good idea to leave them some recommendations for nearby restaurants and activities so they have an idea of what’s around.
 This could also be included in the welcome bag!
 From the best art museums to hiking trails, local artisan shops and brewery tours, every city or town has something unique to offer that you can include in your list.
 Be sure to note if they are walkable from the hotel or might require a longer drive so your guests know what to expect.

 Arranging a social event to kick off the wedding weekend is a great way to welcome your guests.
 It not only gives them something to do their first night in town, but it can be a really fun way to set the tone for the weekend.
 In terms of who to invite, this party should include everyone invited to the wedding, especially for a destination wedding.
 And depending on your budget, it can be as relaxed and informal as you’d like!
 Some couples opt for something more casual by choosing a large, nearby bar and telling everyone to gather there—and some prefer to rent or reserve a private space and have their own bar service.
 Your guests are going to love the opportunity to mix and mingle before the weekend ahead, so you really can’t go wrong.

 A great thing to consider providing for your guests is transportation.
-Now we aren’t saying order everyone UberX rides during their entire stay, but it may be a nice gesture to offer a shuttle service for your destination wedding guests.
-When booking your room blocks, as the hotel if they may work with any shuttle services providers.
-Coordinating transportation may seem daunting, but don’t worry.
-Your planner can easily coordinate this for you if need be!
-Some of our favorite local transportation vendors are Signature Transportation Services and Matchless Transportation, they are some of the best around!
+Now we aren’t saying to order everyone UberX rides during their entire stay, but it may be a nice gesture to offer a shuttle service for your destination wedding guests—at least from your designated lodging to the ceremony, reception, and back again.
+It’s a good idea to check with the hotel when you’re booking your room blocks, too, as they might already work with a shuttle provider.
+And while coordinating transportation may seem daunting, your wedding planner can help coordinate this for you!